Rosalie Bertell: Biography

 Rosalie Bertell was born to Paul G. and Helen (née Twohey) Bertell in Buffalo, New York, the third of four children.
 Her mother was Canadian and her father was American.
 She had an older sister, Mary Katherine Bertell (1925–2011), and a younger brother, John Twohey Bertell (1930–2002).
 A third sibling, Paul W. Bertell died in infancy in 1921.
-In 1966, she received a Ph.D in Biometrics from the Catholic University of America.
-She received her BA in Math/Physics/Education from D'Youville College, and later was an associate professor of mathematics at D'Youville from 1969–1973.
+In 1966, she received a Ph.D. in Biometrics from the Catholic University of America.
+She received her BA in Math/Physics/Education from D'Youville College, and later was an associate professor of mathematics at D'Youville from 1969 to 1973.

 From 1969 to 1978, Bertell was senior cancer research scientist at Roswell Park Comprehensive Cancer Center.
 She was a consultant to the US Nuclear Regulatory Commission, the US Environmental Protection Agency, and to Health Canada.
 In 1983, she received the "Hans-Adalbert Schweigart"-Medal from the World Union for Protection of Life.
 She was president of International Institute of Concern for Public Health from 1987 to 2004.
 She founded the International Medical Commission Chernobyl in 1996.
 She wrote the books No Immediate Danger: Prognosis for a Radioactive Earth (1985) and Planet Earth: The Latest Weapon of War (2000).

 Bertell was a coordinator for the International Medical Commission on Bhopal, and campaigned for an independent body "to coordinate health care, research and rehabilitation" for victims of the Bhopal disaster.
 Bertell's Nuclear Contamination Act was adopted April 2006, as World Legislative Act 35 by the 9th session of the Provisional World Parliament.
 She suffered attempts on her life, and attacks on her scientific credentials.

 In 2012, Bertell died of cancer at age 83 at Saint Mary Medical Center, Langhorne, Pennsylvania.